cdanielsen/shame-timer/README.md

 ##Known Bugs/Workarounds/Hacks
 - Does not currently work with IE =/
-- Currently populates historical "build sets" to check by ensuring that each individual build clear a threshold number of build attempts.
-This is to prevent builds that don't get triggered very often from contaminating the timestamp...
+- Currently filters/populates historical "build sets" with a hardcoded exclusion list.
+This is to prevent builds that don't get triggered very often from contaminating the  calculated timestamp...
+- localStorage variables will persist between browser sessions/loads but will be reset if the cache is cleared!

 ##WIP/Desired Features
--Improved unit tests